goncalofrankefranco/goncalofrankefranco/README.md

 AI & Software Engineer
 ----------------------

 I'm a 15yo developer, bronze medalist at the International Olympiad of Artificial Intelligence, IOAI, 2026.
-Currently, I work as tech staff at the Youth International Math Olympiad, YIMO, and at my digital agency, Bactus, while also being a medalist in multiple national olympiads in Math and Informatics.
+Currently, I work as tech director at the Youth International Math Olympiad, YIMO, and at my digital agency, Bactus, while also being a medalist in multiple national olympiads in Math and Informatics.

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [Bactus](http://bactus.dev)